 The area of the country in which the attorney practices can influence their earning power.
 For example, an attorney who practices in a large metropolitan area like New York or San Diego can expect to bring in much more than one who practices in Amarillo or Boise.

 Where a lawyer went to school can also affect how much they make.
 Generally, the more prestigious the school, the higher the salary – at least when a lawyer is starting out.
-A lawyer who graduated from Havard, Yale, or another prominent institution can usually command a higher salary than others.
+A lawyer who graduated from Havard, Yale, or another prominent institution can usually command a higher attorney salary than others.

 Size of Firm or Office